After a disappointing conclusion to the 2013 season when Alabama's baseball team was eliminated from…

 Two Tide Seniors Taken In Draft

-seniors, right-handed pitcher Charley Sullivan and catcher Brett Booth, were selected on the third day of the 2013 MLB Draft.
-Sullivan was picked in the 29th round by the
+Two Alabama seniors, right-handed pitcher Charley Sullivan and catcher Brett Booth, were selected on the third day of the 2013 MLB Draft.
+Sullivan was picked in the 29th round by the Detroit Tigers and Booth was a 34th round selection by the Houston Astros.

 Alabama Coach Mitch Gaspard still has to worry about players who have never suited up for Alabama, specifically two high-profile signees.